symphorien/nix-du/README.md

 #### Filters
-In the reality, the dependency graph of a store is often very big (and `dot` will struggle computing a layout for it) so you can ask `nix-du` to simplify it:
+In the reality, the dependency graph of a store is often very big (and `dot` will struggle to compute a layout for it) so you can ask `nix-du` to simplify it:
-* only keep nodes weighing at least 500 MB (i.e. i am only interested in saving at least 500 MB):
+* only keep nodes weighing at least 500 MB (i.e. I am only interested in saving at least 500 MB):
 ```
 nix-du -s=500MB | tred | dot -Tsvg > store.svg
 ```